Graceli95/Agentic_Customer_Project1/tasks/tasks-0001-prd-project-setup.md

 - [ ] 5.0 Configure CI/CD Pipeline and Branch Protection
   - [ ] 5.1 Create `.github/workflows/lint.yml` with jobs for both backend and frontend linting
   - [ ] 5.2 Configure backend linting job to use `ruff` for Python code checking
-  - [ ] 5.3 Configure frontend linting job to use `eslint` for JavaScript checking
+  - [ ] 5.3 Configure frontend linting job to use `eslint` for TypeScript checking
   - [ ] 5.4 Set workflow to trigger on pull requests to main branch
   - [ ] 5.5 Create `.github/PULL_REQUEST_TEMPLATE.md` with checklist and sections for description, testing, and related issues
   - [ ] 5.6 Document in README how to enable branch protection rules on GitHub (requires GitHub UI, provide instructions)